eed3si9n/eed3si9n.com/content/posts/isolating-plugin-classpath.md

   [1]: https://www.scala-sbt.org/2.x/docs/en/recipes/plugin-isolation.html

-A build performs assortment of tasks, often reusing existing libraries and tools.
+A build performs an assortment of tasks, often reusing existing libraries and tools.
 The plugin mechanism in sbt enables reuse, by adding libraries to the metabuild.
-It works well for lightweight tasks or integration with CLI such as `gpg` etc. However, adding more libraries to the metabuild may not be desirable or possible.
+This works well for lightweight tasks, or for integrating with CLI tools like `gpg`.
+However, adding more libraries to the metabuild may not be desirable or possible.
 For example, tools like Scalafix or Coursier are written in some Scala version, which may not be compatible with the Scala version used by sbt 2.x or 1.x.
-For this reason, the idea of plugin classpath isolation comes up occasionally, which we will look into in this post.
+For this reason, the idea of plugin classpath isolation comes up occasionally, and we'll look into it in this post.
 See [Isolate plugin classpath recipe][1] for the full source.

 <!--more-->